Battle of Kakarong de Sili: Battle

 On January 1, 1897, a massive force of fresh Spanish "Cazadores" marching in six columns, arrived at the fort, led by the Commandant José Olaguer Feliú.
 They besieged the fort for a number of hours, fighting Roque and del Pilar's forces.

 Finally, the walls and the men defending them gave way and Roque's forces were forced to retreat further into the fort.
 After breaching the walls, the Spaniards started to burn down the settlements, arms repairs and shop houses.
 The remaining Katipuneros there were massacred by the oncoming force.

 Del Pilar, just a lieutenant at the time, was wounded and he and the rest of his men retreated to the nearby Barangay Manatal.
 Villanueva managed to escape and retreat, but Sebio and the rest of his men were captured and imprisoned by the Spaniards.

 Sebio was executed by firing squad, along with his men, on January 16, 1897.
-Eventually, Bulacan became a center of rebellion and guerilla tactics began being used by rebels there.
+Eventually, Bulacan became a center of rebellion and guerrilla tactics began being used by rebels there.

 The commandant Olaguer Feliú captured six fortifications, seven guns, an ammunition factory and a large number of firearms.
 The Spanish troops had only one officer and 23 soldiers dead.
 The injured were one officer and 75 soldiers.